seacunilever/bipode-nextflow/docs/parameters.md

 This document describes the parameters used in the Bifrost pipeline.
 Parameters are grouped into different sections based on their functionality.

+For information about testing the pipeline and validating parameter inputs, see the [testing documentation](testing.md).

 ## Table of Contents
 - [Input/Output Options](#inputoutput-options)
 - [Bifrost-specific Options](#bifrost-specific-options)